 Your goal: Being a moral person can help but is not enough!
 You need to learn to interpret investment situations and diagnose ethical challenges.

-Key terms: integrity, responsibilities towards clients and the employer, diligence, loyalty, prudence, due care, mosaic theory, Investment Policy Statement, Global Investment Performance Standards (GIPSes)
+Key terms: code of ethics, integrity, responsibilities towards clients and the employer, diligence, loyalty, prudence, due care, mosaic theory, Investment Policy Statement (IPS), Global Investment Performance Standards (GIPSes)

 Optimal Level 1 Topic Sequence

-The topic sequence presented above (QM, ECO, FSA, CI, EI, FI, DER, AI, PM, ETH) is your CFA Program curriculum topic sequence.
+The topic sequence presented above (QM, ECO, CI, FSA, EI, FI, DER, AI, PM, ETH) is your 2024 CFA Program curriculum topic sequence.
 However, at Soleadea, we don't think it's the best order of topics.
 That is why we made some tweaks and came up with our own sequence which we believe to be optimal.
-The sequence is based on topics length and difficulty and it factors in thematic relations between the topics.
+The sequence is based on topic length and difficulty and it factors in thematic relations between the topics.
 Have a look:

 In our opinion, the optimal level 1 topic sequence is as follows: